The Beatles (terrorist cell): "John"

-The jihadist known as "John", the leader of the Beatles and usually referred to as "Jihadi John", was identified by The Washington Post, in February 2015, as Mohammed Emwazi, and appears in a video as Foley's killer.
+The jihadist known as "John", the leader of the group and usually referred to as "Jihadi John", was identified by The Washington Post, in February 2015, as Mohammed Emwazi, and appears in a video as Foley's killer.
 His identity was known to UK and US intelligence agencies in September 2014, but was not released for reasons of operational security.
 On 12 November 2015, a United States drone aircraft reportedly conducted an airstrike in Raqqa that targeted Emwazi as he left a building and entered a vehicle.
 US officials said that he was thought to have been killed in what was described as a "flawless" and "clean hit" with no collateral damage, but his death had not been confirmed.
 In January 2016, ISIL confirmed his death.

 "George" and "Ringo"

 "George" often spent time repeating sections of the Quran and promoting ISIL's extremist views publicly.
 He used the nom-de-guerre of "Abu Muhareb", which means "Fighter" in Arabic.
 The Daily Telegraph erroneously speculated that "George" was the West London jihadist Abdel-Majed Abdel Bary who may have travelled to Syria with fellow jihadist Mohammed Emwazi.

-In 2016, Alexanda Kotey, a 32-year-old convert from west London, was identified as a member of the Beatles by The Washington Post and BuzzFeed News.
+In 2016, Alexanda Kotey, a 32-year-old convert from west London, was identified as a member of the group by The Washington Post and BuzzFeed News.
 They were uncertain whether he was "George" or "Ringo".

 A few months later, another joint investigation by the Washington Post and BuzzFeed identified the last member of the group.
 El Shafee Elsheikh, a British citizen whose family fled Sudan in the 1990s, is a Londoner who had travelled to Syria in 2012.
 They were still uncertain whether Elsheikh or Kotey was "George".

 In early January 2017, the US State Department froze the assets of Alexanda Kotey but did not confirm he was "George".
 In late March 2017, the US State Department froze the assets of El Shafee Elsheikh but did not confirm he was "George".
 In early 2018, Kurdish fighters caught both Kotey and Elsheikh in Syria near the border with Iraq, and handed them over to American officials who confirmed their identities by biometrics and finger prints.
 The British citizenship of both men was revoked.
 In 2021 in U.S. Federal Court, Kotey pleaded guilty to "hostage-taking resulting in death and providing material support to the Islamic State group from 2012 to 2015".

 According to a former hostage, Elsheikh was "George".
 However, according to prosecutors in Elsheikh's trial, Elsheikh was "Ringo".

 "Paul"

 "Paul" played a smaller role in the group and did not appear until later in the detention of some of those held by the Islamic State.
 Aine Lesley Davis is reported to have been one of the British Islamists assigned to guard Western hostages.
+In July 2022, prosecutors in the United States, refusing to take over Davis's case, claimed that there were only three members of the cell and "Paul" did not exist.